sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 The discrete probability distribution classes to implement are as follows:

-1. A class that represents a probability distribution: {% highlight scala %}nlp.a1.ProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ProbabilityDistributionToImplement{% endhighlight %}
+1. A class that represents a probability distribution:
+{% highlight scala %}
+package nlp.a1

+import nlpclass.ProbabilityDistributionToImplement

+class ProbabilityDistribution[B](...) extends ProbabilityDistributionToImplement[B] {
+  override def apply(x: B): Double = ???
+  override def sample(): B = ???
+}{% endhighlight %}

-2. A class that represents a conditional probability distribution: {% highlight scala %}nlp.a1.ConditionalProbabilityDistribution{% endhighlight %} that extends {% highlight scala %}nlpclass.ConditionalProbabilityDistributionToImplement{% endhighlight %}
+2. A class that represents a conditional probability distribution:
+{% highlight scala %}
+package nlp.a1

+import nlpclass.ConditionalProbabilityDistributionToImplement

+class ConditionalProbabilityDistribution[A,B](...) extends ConditionalProbabilityDistributionToImplement[A,B] {
+  override def apply(x: B, given: A): Double = ???
+  override def sample(given: A): B = ???
+}{% endhighlight %}

 Each of these classes must store relevant training data extracted from a file of features and labels.
 Each class has two methods: `apply` and `sample`.
 The `apply` method takes an item and returns its probability according to the distribution.
 The `sample` method returns an item from the distribution with likelihood according to its probability.
 These classes will allow us to interact with the probability distributions is a simple way.